 Women in STEM

 As a woman in STEM, I understand the challenges many women face in breaking down barriers in the sciences.
-One way to combat these barriers is to get women and other underrepresented groups into science earlier on.
-By mentoring high schoolers in STEM research projects we are empowering underrepresented groups to conduct science and helping them build their identity as a scientist.
+One way to combat these barriers is to get women and students from historically excluded groups into science earlier on.
+By mentoring high schoolers in STEM research projects we are empowering these students to conduct science and helping them build their identity as a scientist.

 Collaborating with undergraduate students on research provides them with a transferable skillset they can take into postgraduate positions.
 It also helps students explore different STEM fields and career options.
 I've had the joy to work closely with several students on research projects that have contributed substantially to my own research.